amanchandra100/Movies_Recommendation_ML_Model/README.md

 # Movies Recommendation Machine Learning Model
-###  Checkout the deployment of ML Model from this link 👉 <a href="https://movies-recommendation-system-zh1e.onrender.com">Deployed Link</a>
+###  Checkout the deployment of ML Model from this link 👉 <a href="https://movies-recommendation-system-zh1e.onrender.com" target="main">Deployed Link</a>